How To Wear Linen | 10 Summer Looks

 9. Linen blazer and t-shirt

 There will always be occasions which call for a blazer.
-Rather than sweating it out at the baby shower or garden drinks in you wool blazer take a look at a linen version.
+Rather than sweating it out at the baby shower or garden drinks in your wool blazer, grab a linen version.

 Choosing linen allows you to maintain your sartorial elegance without causing too much of a sweat.
 Of course, you can always partner with a shirt, but a t-shirt will add a more casual but also cooler alternative.